 3) Avoid thinking too out of the box

-As stated in the beginning, always check your project guide, since a particular customer might exclude some types of bugs as not priority ones for them.
+As stated in the beginning, always check your project guide, since a particular customer might exclude some types of issues as not priority ones for them.
 Whenever experiencing an error scenario, ask yourself the golden question - Why this issue should be fixed?
-I.e. Why should the customer spend money and time on fixing this bug?
+I.e. Why should the customer spend money and time on fixing this issue?

-The list of closed and not approved issues (bugs) is always helpful to understand the patterns in issues (bugs) that are not valued in a particular project.
+The list of closed and not approved issues (issues) is always helpful to understand the patterns in issues (issues) that are not valued in a particular project.

 What to keep in mind?